turanct/bogl-me/README.md

 These are optional:

+* `latest.html` This file contains the template for showing latest posts on the home page.
 * `page.html` This file contains the template for pages.
+* `page-{page-name}.html` This file contains the template for a specific page.
 * `tag.html` This file contains the template for tag overviews.
 * `posts.html` This file contains the template for the home page 'posts' mode.
 * `archive-posts.html` This file contains the template for the overview of all posts.